Gender equality in Nicaragua: Climate vulnerability

+Climate and gender based violence

+Young women's experiences of violence in rural Nicaragua are also influenced by climate-related stressors.
+Women describe feeling "like prisoners in our own homes," unable to access educational resources, or safe spaces for reporting abuse, while environmental changes isolate communities and harm infrastructure.
+These circumstances exacerbate pre-existing gender disparities that stem from Nicaragua's long-standing patriarchal system, which has been strengthened by legal and political changes since the 1970s.

+Studies show that environmental uncertainty and gender-based violence are inextricably linked.
+In addition to managing household safety, protecting the environment, and learning about sexual and reproductive health, women are expected to navigate male-dominated social institutions and increasingly frequent disruptions caused by climate change.

 Education

 The literacy rate of the female youth (15–24) was 88.8% in 2012 and with that, 3.6% higher than the rate of male youth.
 From pre-primary school to secondary school, generally more female than male students are enrolled, education is free and accessible to every Nicaraguan.
 The Gender Parity Index in Nicaragua was 1.035 in 2010, 3.8% higher than the worldwide average.
 Despite these indicators, challenges remain, including the quality of education, resources, high dropout rates often linked to early pregnancy (exacerbated by lack of comprehensive sex education), and reaching marginalized groups, particularly in indigenous areas.

-Rollback of Women's Rights under the Ortega-Murillo Regime (2007-Present)
+Rollback of women's rights under the Ortega-Murillo regime (2007–present)

 The period since Daniel Ortega's return to the presidency of Nicaragua in 2007, alongside Vice President Rosario Murillo, has been characterized by a significant and systematic rollback of women's rights, according to multiple observers including the Atlantic Council and academic researchers.
 This regression marks a departure from earlier advancements, particularly those achieved during the Sandinista Revolution of the 1980s.
 The contemporary situation under the increasingly authoritarian regime involves the suppression of civil society, legislative changes detrimental to women, severe restrictions on reproductive health, impunity for gender-based violence, and targeted repression against women activists and organizations.